joellen/testacious/source/_posts/diffusing.md

 ## Roles and Responsibilities

+So, what does work?

-What does work?
-Designated roles and responsibilities are often recommended as an antidote to diffusion of responsibility.
-Hence lifeguards at swimming pools.
+Designated roles and responsibilities are often recommended as an antidote to diffusion of responsibility, e.g. lifeguards at swimming pools.
 Assuming a task falls within a designated area of responsibility, then someone will assume responsibility for that task.
 Managers will manage, developers will develop, and testers will test.
 Sounds very efficient, doesn't it?

 A static team structure with rigid roles and responsibilities can be very effective.
 Work gets cranked out, like a machine.
 Specialists get really good at what they do.
-Testers can specialize also - in automation, in manual testing, in mobile, in performance.
+Testers can specialize also, e.g. in automation, in manual testing, in mobile, in performance.

-Do designated roles and responsibilities also work for the opposite problem - too many cooks?
-I suspect so, once a leader is recognized and accepted.
-Then the leader organizes and directs work.
-Ideally (there's that word again!), the leader guides rather than dictates, allowing the team to self-organize around goals and deliverables and constraints.
+Do designated roles and responsibilities also work for the opposite problem -- too many cooks?

+I suspect so; once a leader is recognized and accepted.
+Then, the leader organizes and directs work.
+Ideally -- there's that word again! -- the leader guides rather than dictates, allowing the team to self-organize around goals and deliverables and constraints.
 At work, organizational hierarchy, and hiring and firing responsibility, makes leadership and decision-making clear, even in ostensibly flat organizations.

 ## Fluidity